Passkey

 While numeric passkeys are easier to remember than alphanumeric ones, they offer a lower level of security due to their limited length and the absence of letters.
 Therefore, they are more susceptible to brute force attacks, where an attacker tries all possible combinations until the correct one is found.

-Role of Passkeys in Cybersecurity
+Role of passkeys in cybersecurity

 However, the effectiveness of passkeys in cybersecurity largely depends on their strength and the security practices of the users.
 Weak passkeys, such as ‘123456’ or ‘password’, can be easily guessed or cracked by attackers, leading to security breaches.
 Therefore, users are encouraged to create strong, unique passkeys and to change them regularly.

-Passkeys and Encryption
+Passkeys and public key cryptography

 Passkeys are also used in encryption, a process that converts readable data into unreadable data to protect it from unauthorized access.
 The encrypted data can only be decrypted and made readable again with the correct passkey.
 This use of passkeys is particularly important in protecting sensitive data, such as financial information and personal identification information.